Javin Hunter: Professional career

 Hunter was selected by the Baltimore Ravens in the sixth round of the 2002 NFL draft with the 206th overall pick.
 He first showed promise as a rookie scoring two touchdowns, including one on a 99-yard kick return against the New York Jets.
 Hunter was named one of ten rookies to watch for the 2002 season by The Sporting News.
 He finished the 2002 season playing in 12 games, 4 of them starts.
 He also averaged 26.3 yards on kick returns, including a 63-yard return against the Indianapolis Colts.

 The next year, Hunter tore his Achilles tendon during training camp and missed the entire season.
 In 2004, he made the switch to cornerback from wide receiver.
 However, after an injury during camp he was given an injury settlement by the Ravens.
 Hunter was then picked up by the San Francisco 49ers in 2005.

 Personal life

 Hunter has a son, Jaden Ivey, with former University of Notre Dame point guard and current women's basketball head coach Niele Ivey.
-Jaden was an All-American basketball player at Purdue University and currently plays for the Detroit Pistons.
+Jaden was an All-American basketball player at Purdue University and last played in the NBA for the Chicago Bulls.
 Hunter has another son, Jordan Hunter, currently attending Hargrave Military Academy in Chatham, VA.

 Javin currently works with the NFL Players Trust, an affiliate of the NFL Players Association, helping former players transition away from the NFL.